-2. Effect of Pain and other Symptoms
+B. Effect of Pain and other Symptoms

 Pain or the anticipation of pain or other symptoms may influence an individual's performance during testing.
-An individual may communicate pain verbally, through facial expressions, body posture and movements133-137.
-Examiners should consider the extent to which an individual's reported pain or other symptoms impacted test performance.
+Examiners should consider the extent to which an individual's pain or other symptoms impacted test performance.
 Significant changes in an individual's reported pain or other symptoms that occur during or after testing should be correlated with objective changes in physical signs including, but not limited to heart rate, blood pressure, muscle spasm, joint warmth, and/or swelling.
-Examiners should use caution when interpreting an individual's pain behaviors and reports since examiner bias and beliefs can impact interpretation^{136,138}.